dougbtv/dougbtv.github.io/_posts/2017-08-03-koko-service-chaining.markdown

 This setup could be further extended and made cooler by making all vxlan (or maybe even vlan) connections to the containers and backing them with the VPP host we create in the last article.
 However, it's a further number of steps, and between these articles I beleieve one could make a portmanteau of the two and give that a whirl, too!

-Tomo has other cool goodies in the works, and without spoiling, the gist is that they further the automation of what we're doing here.
+Tomo has other cool goodies in the works, and without spoiling the surprise of how cool what he's been designing, the gist is that they further the automation of what we're doing here.
 In a more realistic scenario -- that's the real use-case, to have these type of operations very quickly and automatically -- instead of babying them at each step.
 However, this helps to expose you to the pieces at work for something like that to happen.

 ## A warm-up using iptables (optional)